 Additionally, various “methods” exist to address the challenge posed by each number of species under study.
 We consider whether we can tackle the theme or not; some “methods” are more feasible than others due to personal skills, budget, equipment availability, etc. These methods seem to have been determined to some extent by whether the research is pattern-oriented or process-oriented.
 When actually starting research activities, there may be many occasions when researchers consider the “significance” of the research more than personal interest or methods.
 The significance of a study influences various aspects, including paper writing, securing research funding, and conference presentations.

 In the development of ecological science, the roles of “interests”, “methods”, and “significance” are crucial.
 By considering these factors holistically, researchers would identify and pursue research questions that are not only scientifically valuable but also personally meaningful and feasible.
 These concepts may be able to be likened to Will, Can, and Must in the context of career development in the business sector in Japan (Figure 3a).
 First, individuals need to find jobs that they personally find interesting or attractive (personal Will).
 Second, they must identify tasks they are capable of performing (the things they Can do).
 Third, the job should meet a societal demand (the things that Must be done).
 This framework suggests that fulfilling these three factors leads to a good career.
 We draw a research version of this (Figure 3b).
 The intersection of these three factors may lead to a good theme or project.
 But what constitutes a good theme or project?
 Is it the kind of research that will address social demand and secure funding (McCallen et al. 2019)?
-To begin with, in community ecology, we feel that each factor tends to be dichotomized between pattern-oriented and process-oriented researchers from the outset.
+Additionally, in community ecology, we feel that each factor tends to be dichotomized between pattern-oriented and process-oriented researchers from the outset.
 Furthermore, the size of the circle representing significance may also vary depending on who determines its significance and the criteria they use.
 For example, if the criterion for determining significance is whether a general law that appears to provide fundamental insights capable of addressing broad, impactful questions can be generated, then the scope of what may be considered significant in a community ecology study could be narrower.
 In this context, only pattern-oriented studies (e.g., species-area relationships, latitudinal diversity gradient (Rosenzweig 1995), and a general scaling law of predator and prey biomass (Hatton et al. 2015)) with the potential to establish general laws may fall within the realm of “significance” (Figure 3b).

 The purpose of this paper is to reconsider methods, interests, and significance as common ground for both pattern- and process-oriented research.
 Additionally, we will reexamine the connections among these factors.
 By doing so, we aim to reaffirm the futility of the controversy between these two approaches.
 Furthermore, we will discuss the future direction of research in this field.
 Thinking about the overlapping parts of the Venn diagram may provide some clues.